lprisinzano/Gal_plane_yso_counts/README.md

 # Gal_plane_yso_counts
-This is a notebook to estimate the number of young stars with age t<10Myrs and mass M>0.3 Msun in the thin Galactic disk (|b|<5).
-Four Opsim surveys are considered, including the baseline.
+This repository includes 2 notebooks to estimate the number of young stars with age t<10Myrs and mass M>0.3 Msun in the entire sky  (211116_yso_3D_90b.ipynb) and in the thin Galactic disk |b|<5 (211116_yso_3D_5b.ipynb).
+The three Opsim surveys, /sims_maf/fbs_2.0/baseline/baseline_v2.0_10yrs.db, /sims_maf/fbs_1.5/footprints/footprint_gp_smoothv1.5_10yrs.db and /sims_maf/fbs_1.5/footprints/footprint_gp_smoothv1.5_10yrs  are considered.
 The total counts are estimated assuming to observe only with gri filters

 ## How to use